✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Subscribe2

-Public subscribers go into a custom table (typically wp_subscribe2) with email, IP, time, and confirm code.
-Registered users opt in via the s2_subscribed usermeta key.
-SleekView reads both.
+Public subscribers go into a custom table (typically wp_subscribe2) with email, IP, time and confirm code.
+Registered users opt in via the s2_subscribed usermeta key, with related keys for excluded categories, format and frequency.
+SleekView reads both directly so the merged view is a faithful representation of who is actually subscribed.

 Yes.
-Build a view that unions both sources keyed on email, with a precedence column showing which side wins (registered usually does).
-Useful before exporting to an ESP.
+Build a view that unions both sources keyed on email, with a precedence column showing which side wins (registered usually does because that user has richer preference data).
+The deduped result is what most teams want before exporting to an ESP, since hosted ESPs treat email as the unique key by default.

-Yes — SleekView writes through Subscribe2's existing functions where they exist (e.g. confirm/delete).
-Direct table writes only happen for fields the plugin treats as plain data.
+Yes.
+SleekView writes through Subscribe2's existing functions where they exist (confirm, delete, subscribe, unsubscribe).
+Direct table writes only happen for fields the plugin treats as plain data with no associated hooks.
+That separation keeps custom integrations on top of Subscribe2 working when an audit edit fires.

 Subscribe2 stores excluded categories in usermeta with a known key.
-SleekView surfaces it as a column you can edit; the plugin reads usermeta on send.
+SleekView surfaces it as a column you can edit; the plugin reads usermeta on send, so the next digest respects the new exclusions.
+Bulk-editing exclusions across many users at once is one of the most useful operations the merged view enables.

 Yes.
 The format and frequency are stored in usermeta.
-Add them as columns to your view, sort by frequency, and you'll see who's on which schedule.
+Add them as columns to your view, sort by frequency, and you will see who is on which schedule.
+Most sites have a per-post crowd and a digest crowd; the column makes that mix visible and editable in bulk.

-That token is rendered by the plugin at request time; it doesn't store data.
+That token is rendered by the plugin at request time; it does not store data.
 SleekView focuses on subscriber rows, not on the public form HTML.
+To audit where the token is used in posts, the agent UI can scan post_content for the literal token string and return a separate report.

 Pricing